apache/trafficserver/doc/admin/index.en.rst

 Traffic Server provides explicit proxy caching, in which the user’s client software must be configured to send requests directly to Traffic Server.
-Explicit proxy caching is described in the `Explicit Proxy Caching <explicit-proxy-caching>`_ chapter.
+Explicit proxy caching is described in the :ref:`explicit-proxy-caching` chapter.

 Traffic Server as a Reverse Proxy
 ---------------------------------